 Another reason for the fluctuation in value of a company's shares is the actions and decisions of management, i.e. the directors.
-For example, shareholders suffer financial loss in circumstances where a director has breached his or her fiduciary duties and caused loss to a company, thereby spiralling its share value downwards and reducing dividends.
+For example, in circumstances where a director has breached his or her fiduciary duties and caused loss to a company, thereby spiralling its share value downwards and reducing dividends, the result is that shareholders suffer loss.

-In these circumstances shareholders will often want to know what tools are available to them to try and recover compensation for their loss.
+In these circumstances shareholders will often want to know what tools are available to them to try and recover compensation for their financial loss.
 The subtle distinction between what is the company's loss and what is the shareholder's loss can often cause confusion.
-Enter the rule of reflective loss.
+Enter the rule of 'reflective loss' which has recently been extended by the English Court of Appeal in Sevilleja Garcia v Marex Financial Ltd [2018] EWCA Civ 1468 to include shareholders and creditors of a company.